syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets an object that indicates whether to customize the context menu behaviour of the grid.
+Gets or sets an object that indicates whether to customize the context menu behavior of the grid.